rust-lang/cargo/src/doc/contrib/src/tests/running.md

 `rust-src` component installed with `rustup component add rust-src --toolchain=nightly`.

+## Running with `gitoxide` as default git backend in tests

+By default, the `git2` backend is used for most git operations.
+As tests need to explicitly opt-in to use nightly features and feature flags, adjusting all tests to run with nightly and `-Zgitoxide` is unfeasible.

+This is why the private environment variable named `__CARGO_USE_GITOXIDE_INSTEAD_OF_GIT2` can be set while running tests to automatically enable the `-Zgitoxide` flag implicitly, allowing to test `gitoxide` for the entire cargo test suite.

 ## Running public network tests

 Some (very rare) tests involve connecting to the public internet.